ilsani/ilsani.github.io/_posts/2020-02-01-aspack-manual-unpacking.md

 ---
-title: ASPack manual packing
+title: ASPack manual unpacking
 date:  2020-02-01 12:00:00
 excerpt: "This post attempts to describe the approach to manual unpack a sample program packed using the ASPack packer."
 ---

 This post attempts to describe the approach to manual unpack a program packed using the ASPack packer.

 ASPack is an EXE packer created to compress Win32 executable files and to protect them against non-professional reverse engineering.
-Online can be found multiple resources descripting how to manually unpack a *aspacked* file.
+Online can be found multiple resources descripting how to manually unpack an *aspacked* file.
 This post describe how a packed program has been unpacked using the WinDbg tool.

 A free trial version of the ASPack packer can be downloaded at the official web site.
 For example, the 32 bit version can be found on the following URL: http://www.aspack.com/asprotect32.html.
 However, a packed file has been found on Internet.
 Following an overview of the target file:
 ```
 Filename: keygenme.exe
 MD5: e2a1ba2227ba1dc32ac87449c0418df5